umer480/kubernetes/node_selector,node_affinity_taints.md

 Include `tolerations` field in the pod's YAML definition to tolerate specific taints.

 # Question !
-Why we need to put a taint on certan nodes ??
+Why we need to put a taint on certain nodes ??

 Dedicated Node to run a special (upcoming) application/client/customer.

 Very Old Deperacated Hardware - EOS - EOL.

-Cluster Upgrade /  patching /hardware maintenance Permanent Removal of server from cluster
+Cluster Upgrade /  patching /hardware maintenance

+Permanent Removal of server from cluster